genderkit/genderkit/surgery-checklist.md

 description: A list of things you can do to prepare before a gender related surgical procedure
 ---

 Doing some preparation before a surgical procedure can help make sure everything goes smoothly during your hospital stay and recovery.

-To help you avoid missing anything out, we have created this checklist of useful things you can buy and do in the months before an operation.
+To help you avoid forgetting to do or buy something we have created this checklist.

 ### In the months and weeks beforehand